practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/04 - logic programming/Prolog/README.md

 SWI | 0,69330 +- 0,00175 seconds time elapsed  ( +-  0,25% )
 Ciao | 0,75810 +- 0,00150 seconds time elapsed  ( +-  0,20% )
 YAP | 0,93109 +- 0,00254 seconds time elapsed  ( +-  0,27% )
-ECLiPSe | TBD
+ECLiPSe | mean = 574 [milliseconds]

-So, about 690 milliseconds is the benchmark time a logically equivalent Mercury program must beat!
+So, about 570 milliseconds is the benchmark time a logically equivalent Mercury program must beat!

 <br/>

 There was a problem with the GNU Prolog program again, since environment variable _GLOBALSZ_ is apparently not recognized in the context of _perf stat_.
-Instead, I took the [shell script](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/blob/main/02%20-%20execution%20times/exe_times_statistics_for_one_test_case_in_cwd2) again: _$ ./exe_times_statistics_for_one_test_case_in_cwd2 ./graph_4coloring_Germany2a_
+Instead, I took the [shell script](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/blob/main/02%20-%20execution%20times/exe_times_statistics_for_one_test_case_in_cwd2) again: _$ ./exe_times_statistics_for_one_test_case_in_cwd2 ./graph_4coloring_Germany2a_.
+I also took it for the ECLiPSe program.

 <br/>